fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 For dessert, Clair had the burnt cream, while I had their signature orange chocolate cremeux with buckthorn sorbet.
 (NB: Despite the cast of other amazing dishes I’ve still to mention, as I look back on the overall trip I’m moved to award this dessert “Dish of the Holiday” – it really was off-the-scale!)

+While dining, Rudy (stashed away under our table) was a bit of handful.
+In COVID-times, Scottish venues have no background music and are sparser than usual, so we were on high alert to catch any unacceptable doggy behaviours before they happened and marked us out as “the pain in the ass couple with the dog”.
+Fortunately aside from a bit of potted plant nibbling and numerous escape attempts he didn’t do anything too visibly embarassing, although keeping one hand on him while trying to eat a plate of seafood was a bit like The Krypton Factor.

 As we finished our meal, Fiona arrived to greet us and ushered us into “The Snug” for a whisky to cap the night.
 (Balvenie Port cask, since you ask, and it fairly warmed the cockles.)
 It was lovely to catch up and a brilliant night overall.

 ## Wednesday

 We had time for one more breakfast at The Oyster Inn before leaving, and once again it hit the target.
-Clair went for the veggie scottish breakfast, and I for scrambled eggs and smoked salmon.
+Clair went for the veggie scottish breakfast, while I had scrambled eggs and smoked salmon.

-Our next stop was Glenmoriston, but before leaving Oban we had important matters to attend to.
-Following last night’s challenges with Rudy we stopped in at the Pet Shop in Oban to hopefully pick up some superior chews to keep Rudy occupied.
+Our next stop was Glenmoriston, but before leaving Oban we had important matters to address.
+Following last night’s challenges with Rudy we resolved to find some superior chew-chews to keep him occupied during the remaining meal-times, so stopped in at a wee Pet Shop we‘d noticed in Oban the previous day.

-Enter _Dynoroad_ (not real name):  a stick of “Himilayan Yak Milk” (yes, really) that would bring us a meal-time peace we had hitherto thought impossible.
+Enter _Dynorod_ (not real name) – a stick of “Himilayan Yak Milk” (yes, really) that would usher in zen-like peace at mealtimes we had hitherto thought impossible.

-The most amazing drive in the sunshine from Oban to Kentallen (stopping at Holly House Hotel for a great burger / breaded brie) through Ballachulish to Fort William.

-Scenery incredible (especially at the point just before and after Ballachulish); Scotland at its bonniest.
+Tooled up and ready, we embarked on the most amazing sunshine drive from Oban to Kentallen (stopping at the [Holly Tree Hotel](https://hollytreehotel.co.uk/) for a great burger and walk along the pier) through Ballachulish to Fort William.
+We’d travelled this route many times before, but this time the scenery looked even more incredible (especially at the point just around Ballachulish).
+It was Scotland at its bonniest.

-We climbed over 1200 feet through the hills and settled at The Cluanie Inn.

-Stunning location.
-Literally right in the middle of the hills.
-Deer roaming free.
+We then climbed over 1200 feet through the hills before settling at our destination, [The Cluanie Inn](https://www.blacksheephotels.com/cluanie-inn-home/).
+I can’t over-emphasise this: this location is stunning.
+You are literally right in the middle of the hills, with deer roaming freely around you.

+The sun was still out and

 Rudy going a bit stir-crazy with the space he had available and shattering our picturesque “beer in the hills” vision by eating deer-jobbies.